MichaelCurrin/dev-cheatsheets/cheatsheets/python/builtins/data-structures/named-tuple.md

+---
+description: Create tuples with named fields
+---
 # Named tuple
-> Create tuples with named fields

 Immutable, like a tuple.